marksmccann/modality/README.md

 inst.close(); // closes the modal

 ```
-You can also get the instance when you first instantiate a modal.
-Modality will return one instance if one element is found, and an array if more than one is found:
+Get the instance when you first instantiate a modal.
+Modality will return an instance if one element is found, and an array if more than one is found:

 ```javascript